kufu/eslint-config-smarthr/README.md

 ## How to use

-Add a following `eslint.config.js` in your project.
+Add a following `eslint.config.mjs` in your project.

 ```js
 import smarthr from 'eslint-config-smarthr'